Postgraduate Course: Themes and Explorations in Jewish-Christian Relations (REST11013)

-The course consists of a two hour weekly seminar taught as a 'flipped classroom'.
-In the first hour students will engage in a discussion of the source text(s) for the week.
-To prepare students write a discussion paper for each week.
+The course consists of a lecture component and seminar discussion.
+The lecture component will be taught as a 'flipped classroom', either with an in-person lecture or with lecture materials provided online via Learn.
+The seminar discussion centres on the primary source texts assigned for the week.
+This will be taught in-person or online, depending on current government and university guidance.
+To prepare for the seminar students write a short discussion paper for each week.
 The paper consists of a source analysis of set primary sources and forms the basis for class discussion.
-The discussion paper is a key part of the formative assessment in this course.
-The second hour of the seminar will take the form of a lecture to prepare students with an overview of issues relevant to the following week's source text.
-A class essay tests the learning outcomes for this course.
-Level 11 students will be taught alongside level 10 students and have an additional seminar hour every fortnight in which additional source texts can be studied or a specific historical or religious issue can be discussed in more depth.
+The discussion paper is a key part of the formative and a small part of the summative assessment in this course.
+A course essay tests the learning outcomes for this course.
+Level 11 students will be taught alongside level 10 students and have access to the same Learn site.
+Level 11 students will have an additional seminar hour every fortnight in which additional source texts can be studied or a specific historical or religious issue can be discussed in more depth

 Entry Requirements (not applicable to Visiting Students)